 You will also need to cover all the additional costs associated with buying a home, like stamp duty and legal fees.

 Saving a deposit is often the hardest part of your first home buyer journey.
 It takes the average Australian First Home Buyer four years to save a deposit for a house, and that’s a long time to stay motivated and stick to your goals.

 It may seem like an impossible task at first, but if you break it down into small and achievable goals, we guarantee you’ll get there quicker than you think.

 Tips for saving a deposit

-Create an automatic savings plan – set up a high interest savings account, like our Online Savings Account and aim to save 10% of your pay every time it comes in.
+Create an automatic savings plan – set up a high interest savings account, like our Bonus Saver Account where you can earn bonus interest, and aim to save 10% of your pay every time it comes in.
 By automatically moving money over every time you get paid, you’re less likely to spend it on things you don’t need.

 Pay off your debts – reducing any debt like credit cards and personal loans may not sound like the fastest way to save, but it’ll save you from paying interest and free up more of your income in the long run.
 Plus, making regular repayments on other loans puts you in a good position when it comes to formally applying for your home loan.

 Decide what you can live without – You don’t have to give up everything, but making some small sacrifices can really add up when it comes to saving for your deposit.
 If you find it difficult to cut things like going out for dinner, buying new clothes or cable TV out of your life completely, try eliminating them for just one month at a time.
 For example, take your lunch to work every day one month, then vow not to buy new clothes the next.
 It all adds up.